 Cardinal Energy Ltd. Announces Monthly Dividend for March

-/EIN News/ -- CALGARY, Alberta, March 16, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") (TSX: CJ) confirms that our March dividend of $0.06 per common share will be paid on April 14, 2023 to shareholders of record on March 31, 2023.
+CALGARY, Alberta, March 16, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") CJ confirms that our March dividend of $0.06 per common share will be paid on April 14, 2023 to shareholders of record on March 31, 2023.
 The Board of Directors of Cardinal has declared the dividend payable in cash.
 This dividend has been designated as an "eligible dividend" for Canadian income tax purposes.

 About Cardinal Energy Ltd.